Causal Models for Longitudinal and Panel Data: A Survey: Setup and Data Configurations

 Define the average outcome for each group/time-period pair:

 and similar for $\overline{W}_{gt}$.
-If we view the $G\times T$ group averages $\overline{Y}_{gt}$, instead of the original $Y_i$, as the unit of observation, this grouped repeated cross-section setting is just like a panel as in Section \ref{panel}, immediately allowing for methods that require repeated observations on the same unit as pointed out in \citep{deaton1985panel} and \citep{wooldridge2010econometric}.
-Many methods in this literature do not use the data beyond the group/time averages, and so the formal distinction between the grouped repeated cross-section and proper panel case becomes moot.
-However, in practice the settings with grouped repeated cross-section data have typically many fewer groups than proper panel data have units, sometimes as few as two or three, limiting the scope for high-dimensional parametric models and raising concerns about the applicability of large-$N$ asymptotics.
+If we view the $G\times T$ group averages $\overline{Y}_{gt}$, instead of the original $Y_i$, as the unit of observation, this grouped repeated cross-section setting is just like a panel as in Section \ref{panel}, immediately allowing for methods that require repeated observations on the same unit.
+This was pointed out in \cite{deaton1985panel, wooldridge2010econometric}.
+Many methods in the GRCS literature do not use the data beyond the group/time averages, and so the formal distinction between the grouped repeated cross-section and proper panel case becomes moot.
+However, in practice, empirical applications with grouped repeated cross-section data have typically many fewer groups than proper panel data have units, sometimes as few as two or three, limiting the scope for high-dimensional parametric models and raising concerns about the applicability of large-$N$ asymptotics.

 In a seminal application of DID estimation with repeated cross-section data, with two groups and two periods, \citep{meyer1995workers}, the units are individuals getting injured on the job, and we observe individuals getting injured at most once.
 The time periods correspond to the year the individuals are injured, with data available for two years.
 Similarly, in \citep{eissa1996labor} the units are different taxpayers in two different years, with the number of groups again equal to two.
-The case with multiple groups is studied in \citep{Bertrand2004did}, and in countless other studies, often with the groups corresponding to states, and the treatment regulations implemented at the state level.
+The case with more than two groups is studied in \citep{Bertrand2004did}, and in countless other studies, often with the groups corresponding to states, and the treatment regulations implemented at the state level.